telga/Smile-of-Compassion-New-Site/README.md

 # New Smile of Compassion Site
-Link to gh-page test site: [https://telga.github.io/Smile-of-Compassion-New-Site](https://telga.github.io/Smile-of-Compassion-New-Site)
+Link to deployed site: [https://smileofcompassion.com](https://smileofcompassion.com)

 New redesigned site for Smile of Compassion Projects using React and Hygraph as a CMS.